Australian cricket team in Bangladesh in 2017

 The Australia cricket team toured Bangladesh in August and September 2017 to play two Test matches.
 It was Australia's first tour to Bangladesh since 2011.
 Bangladesh won the first Test by 20 runs, their first ever victory against Australia in a Test match.
 Following the win, Bangladesh's captain Mushfiqur Rahim said "It's a great feeling beating Australia, and I think it was a great effort by the boys".
 Australia's Steve Smith said "I think they're a dangerous side, particularly here at home".
-Australia won the second Test by 7 wickets, therefore drawing the series 1-1.
+Australia won the second Test by 7 wickets, drawing the series 1-1.

 Background

 The Australia cricket team were scheduled to tour Bangladesh from 28 September to 21 October 2015 to play a tour match and two Test matches.

 A day before the tour was scheduled to start, the Australian team did not leave their country as Cricket Australia (CA) received information about security concerns.
 The Bangladesh Cricket Board (BCB) said that they were surprised by the delay.
-Sean Carroll, security manager for CA, meet with the Australian High Commissioner in Bangladesh and the Bangladesh government to discuss the concerns.
-Despite the ongoing concerns regarding the tour, Bangladesh announced their squad on 28 September.
-The BCB chief executive Nizamuddin Chowdhury said that "we are expecting all the matches to be played on schedule".
+Sean Carroll, security manager for CA, met with the Australian High Commissioner in Bangladesh and the Bangladesh government to discuss the concerns.
+Despite the continuing concerns regarding the tour, Bangladesh announced their squad on 28 September.
+The BCB chief executive Nizamuddin Chowdhury said: "we are expecting all the matches to be played on schedule".
 On 30 September the Australian cricketers were sent back to their state squads in readiness for the Matador Cup.
 The BCB said that "the Bangladesh government has committed to additional security on top of the substantial and elaborate arrangements in the BCB's standard Security Plan for international cricket".

 On 1 October, Cricket Australia confirmed that the tour had been postponed with a view to re-arrange the matches for a later date.
 In April 2016, it indicated that it was hoping the tour would go ahead in 2017.
 In June 2017, Cricket Australia confirmed the tour would take place in August 2017.

 Following England's tour to Bangladesh in October 2016, James Sutherland, CEO of Cricket Australia (CA), said the chances of Australia playing in Bangladesh were "quite high".
 In April 2017, both CA and the Bangladesh Cricket Board (BCB) were negotiating the fixtures for the tour.
-Nizamuddin Chowdhury, the BCB's chief executive, said they "are now working on the schedule and other details with CA".
+The BCB's chief executive said they "are now working on the schedule and other details with CA".
 In May 2017, security assessments took place.
 Later the same month, Cricket Australia sent a security team to Bangladesh to finalise arrangements for the tour.